-• g integration of housing affordable to lower-income units in the development et the lower-income RHNA.
-Time Frame: Responsible: Quantified Objective:
+• Encouraging and facilitating integration of housing affordable to lower-income units in the development of the sites identified to meet the lower-income RHNA.

+Time Frame:

+Responsible:

+Quantified Objective:

 Program HP-6.
 Incentives for Affordable Housing and Special Needs Housing The City will continue to implement incentive programs to promote the development of subsidized rental housing that is affordable to extremely low-, very low-, and low-income persons and that meets the needs of all special needs groups, including seniors, female-headed households, persons with physical and/or developmental disabilities, farmworkers, extremely low-income households, and the homeless.